neoforged/.github/primers/1.21.6/index.md

 Picture-in-Picture is a special case used to render arbitrary objects to a `GpuTexture` to be passed into a `BlitRenderState`.
 A Picture-in-Picture is made up of two components the `PictureInPictureRenderState`, and the `PictureInPictureRenderer`.

 `PictureInPictureRenderState` is an interface which can store some data used to render the object to the texture.
 By default, it must supply the minimum and maximum XY coordinates, the texture scale, its scissor area, and its rendering bounds.
+You can also choose to specify the transformation matrix via `pose`.
 Any other data can be added by the implementor.

 ```java
 public record ExamplePIPRenderState(boolean data, int x0, int x1, int y0, int y1, float scale, @Nullable ScreenRectangle scissorArea, @Nullable ScreenRectangle bounds)